Japan scrambles jets as Chinese plane flies over disputed isles

-TOKYO Japan scrambled fighter jets on Thursday after a Chinese government plane entered what Japan considers its airspace over disputed islets in the East China Sea, escalating tension between Asia's two biggest economies.
+TOKYO Japan scrambled fighter jets on Thursday after a Chinese government plane entered for the first time what Japan considers its airspace over disputed islets in the East China Sea, escalating tension between Asia's two biggest economies.

-Japan protested to China over the incident but China brushed the complaint off saying the flight by the Chinese aircraft was "completely normal".
+Japan protested to China over the incident but China brushed that off saying the flight by the Chinese aircraft was "completely normal".

 Sino-Japanese relations took a tumble in September after Japan bought the tiny islands, called Senkaku in Japan and Diaoyu in China, from a private Japanese owner.